-The main objective is to establish novel systems and devices that may stimulate the regeneration of injured or damaged tissue.
+The main objective is to establish novel systems and devices capable of stimulating that may stimulate the regeneration of injured or damaged tissue.
 The Institute is subdivided into four main research areas:

 Substrates for tissue regeneration.
 One key aspect of our research will be to develop novel biomaterials and substrates that are able to guide cells into specific lineages in order to stimulate the regeneration of damaged tissue.
 This will be performed by tuning the chemical and physical features of the biomaterials to mimic the native structure of tissues and organs.

 Dental materials.
-This research lines aims to improve materials currently being used in the field of Dentistry, such as endodontic materials and dental implants, to improve their activity and enhance the success of the implanted materials.
+These lines of research aim to improve the materials currently being used in the field of dentistry, such as endodontic materials and dental implants, to improve their activity and enhance the success of the implanted materials.